 Biomass includes plant or animal matter that can be converted into fibers or other industrial chemicals, including biofuels.
 Crops specifically grown for use as fuel are used to produce plant energy.
 Examples of these crops are wheat and straw.
 Grain can be used for liquid transportation fuels while straw can be used to produce electricity or heat.
 Plant biomass can be converted from cellulose to glucose and the result would be the first generation of biofuel, sugar.

 Conducting a biomass harvest is the removal of more woody material from a site that would be removed under a typical harvest.
-Biomass harvesting is often conducted in addition to timber harvesting on the same site, either in conjunction with the current harvest or soon after.
+Biomass harvesting is often conducted as a land management tool on the same site, either in conjunction with the current harvest or soon after.

 A biomass harvest could also be conducted on sites where a harvest is not occurring.
 Biomass utilizes the tops and limbs from trees harvested in an operation and small diameter trees, or stems, which have historically been “non-merchantable” material.
 These materials are items like dead trees, down and dead woody material, and brush.